datasparq-ai/houston/docs/services.md

 # Services

 Services carry out the tasks at each stage of a mission.
 These will typically be your own microservice deployments.
-Services should be defined in the plan in the `services` block with a name and a trigger method.
+They should be defined in the plan within the `services` block with a name and a trigger method.
 Each stage should reference a service which will run that stage.

+The microservices used in a plan can be hosted on any platform and written in any language/runtime.
+For example an AWS Lambda running Python, Google Cloud Function running Go, Azure Function App running C#, and on premise HTTP server running PHP could all be used within the same Houston plan.

+Services can be triggered via any method (HTTP POST request or webhook is fine).
+We recommend Pub/Sub messaging systems.

+Houston services don't have to be tied to a single plan or use case (and shouldn't be).
+The service should get all the information about the task it's doing from the triggering message and plan parameters.
+This allows one service to be used in multiple plans, potentially by multiple teams across an organisation, or by authorised third parties.

 ### Standard Houston Services